Racal

 Racal Electronics plc was a British electronics company that was founded in 1950.
 Listed on the London Stock Exchange and once a constituent of the FTSE 100 Index, Racal was a diversified company, offering products including voice recorders and data recorders, point of sale terminals, laboratory instruments and military electronics, including radio and radar.
-At its height it was the third largest British electronics firm; it operated worldwide and employed over 30,000 people at its height.
-It was the parent company of Vodafone, before the mobile telephony provider was sold in 1991.
+At its height, Racal was the third largest British electronics firm; it operated worldwide and employed over 30,000 people. £1,000 invested in Racal in 1961 would have been worth £14.5 million in 2000.